Clinical Professor and Interim Chairman

 Our program offers a highly qualified and dedicated faculty and modern, well-equipped clinical facilities at the Maynard Children's Hospital at Vidant Medical Center, the Pediatric Outpatient Center, the Adult and Pediatric Health Care Center, the Pediatric Specialty Care Center, the East Carolina Heart Institute, Children's Services the Developmental Services Agency, the Family Autism Center, and Tedi Bear: Children's Advocacy Center.
 The latter is a nationally accredited center with services that include forensic evaluation of possibly abused children by skilled providers, mental health therapy for victims, and community based child-abuse prevention programs.
 Residents are also provided the opportunity to learn about rural health by involvement in the off-site clinic offered periodically in Snow Hill, North Carolina.

-Our Children’s Hospital is the only hospital in eastern North Carolina designed for children.
-Because we are the teaching hospital for the Brody School of Medicine at East Carolina University, and the Schools of Nursing and Allied Health Sciences, our patients benefit from the latest and best research and treatment.
+Our Children's Hospital is the only hospital in eastern North Carolina designed for children.
+Because we are the teaching hospital for the Brody School of Medicine at East Carolina University, and the Colleges of Nursing and Allied Health Sciences, our patients benefit from the latest and best research and treatment.
 We provide inpatient, outpatient and preventive community care to a population of 1.3 million in 29 eastern North Carolina counties.

 Our 197-bed hospital will have about 7,000 admissions this year, and between the hospital and medical school, we will treat over 90,000 children in outpatient visits.
 We opened a new Pediatric Emergency Department in June 2012 and a new Children's Hospital in July 2013.